 The advent of electronic charts in the 1990s provided ships with additional information, including real time information which could be displayed on screens on Electronic Chart Display and Information Systems (ECDIS).

 IMO adopted performance standards for electronic charts in the 1990s.
-In 2000, IMO adopted a revised regulation in SOLAS chapter V - Carriage requirements for shipborne navigational systems and equipment to allow an ECDIS to be accepted as meeting the chart carriage requirements of the regulation.
+In 2000, IMO adopted the revised SOLAS regulation V/19 - Carriage requirements for shipborne navigational systems and equipment to allow an ECDIS to be accepted as meeting the chart carriage requirements of the regulation.

 The amendments entered into force on 1 January 2011, making ECDIS mandatory for new ships built after set dates and also phasing-in the requirement for existing ships.